 Welcome to Lulu Island Honey's web page.
 Our bees collect nectar from the wild flowers that grow in and around Vancouver (100k radius).
 A perfect treat for those who follow the 100-Mile-Diet plan.
-Most of our honey comes from the flowers along the Bridgeport Trail.
+Most of our honey comes from the flowers that grow along the Bridgeport Trail.

 "Wildflower honey is perhaps the most special of all, because the flavour will be different, depending on exactly where it came from, and your local wildflower will have a flavour as unique to your region as the many species of wildflower that grow there.
 It will also contain grains of pollen from each of those plants, and many people believe that regular exposure to that local pollen reduces allergy problems.
 Your local beekeeper will sell you honey that has not been heat treated.
 Large grocery stores do not want honey crystallizing on the shelves, so they generally insist on heat treating to make sure this does not happen.
 Unfortunately that heat treatment destroys some of the delicate anti-oxidants and enzymes that are naturally present in honey."